lipk/dirwatch/README.md

 * libaudit is rather poorly documented, so there's some guesswork involved in the interface.
 Some edge cases may not work as expected.

+* On some machines, certain operations (e.g. echo "stuff" > file) don't trigger any events in libaudit.
+I have absolutely no idea why.

 ## Design choices